metaception-code/portfolio/README.md

 Open and edit .env file in project for yorself and in "./scripts/init-certbot.sh" set your domain.

-Project examples locates at /application/templates/
-JS and css locates at /application/static
+Project examples locates at /application/templates/ Static files locates at /application/static

 Good luck !